vitessio/website/content/en/docs/reference/features/vindexes.md

 Consistent lookup vindexes, as described above, are a new category of Vindexes that are meant to replace the existing lookup Vindexes implementation.
 For the time being, they have a different name to allow for users to switch back and forth.

-Custom vindexes can also be created as needed.
-At the moment there is no formal plugin system for custom vindexes, but the interface is well-defined, and thus custom implementations including code performing arbitary lookups in other systems can be accomodated.
+Custom Vindexes can also be created as needed.
+At the moment there is no formal plugin system for custom Vindexes, but the interface is well-defined, and thus custom implementations including code performing arbitary lookups in other systems can be accomodated.

 \
 \